Physics-50/Module-1/docs/plot-guide.md

 ![horizLineFigure](images/horizontalLineFit.png)

 You can now directly read off the best fit value of the coefficient of friction $$\mu_s$$, with uncertainty, from the quoted fitting parameter called $$b$$.
 You will learn in Module 3 how fitting parameters are determined, but for now you are free to just report the value and uncertainty, remembering to follow the [sig fig rules](https://physics-50.github.io/Module-1/week2#reporting-data-with-significant-figures) described earlier in this module.
-In this example, using the default fake data shown in the figure above, we would find that $$\mu_s = 0.605 \pm 0.017$$.
+In this example, using the default fake data shown in the figure above, we would find that $$\mu_s = 0.545 \pm 0.006$$.

 (If you are unsure how the significant figures were determined please follow the link to review the [sig fig rules](https://physics-50.github.io/Module-1/week2#reporting-data-with-significant-figures).
-Here the leading digit of the uncertainty is a 1 so two digits are kept: 0.017.
-Since the uncertainty is quoted to the “thousandths” decimal place the viscosity should also be quoted to the “thousandths” decimal place, so it is quoted as 0.605.)

 NOTE: In the above example data, one data point's error bars do not overlap with the horizontal line.
-This is actually a good thing - a rule of thumb is that **we should expect the data points to be about one error bar away from the line on average**.
+This is actually a good thing — a rule of thumb is that **we should expect the data points to be about one error bar away from the line on average**.
 We will learn more about this in Module 3.

 ## Assembling the figure in Powerpoint
 To create your two-panel figure for the Module 1 deliverable, we recommend using Powerpoint to assemble the parts.
 If you don't have Powerpoint installed, you can [get it free from HMC CIS here](https://www.hmc.edu/cis/services/office-365-education-for-students/).